Talk to a lawyer if you need to defend an unlawful detainer

 Secondly, the landlord does not have to prove very much in order to win.
 The standard of evidence is more probable than not.
 The court does not require that the plaintiff prove anything beyond a reasonable doubt.
 Click here for more information on what a landlord must prove in order to win.

-Third, there is no double jeopardy.
-This means that even if you win your case, the landlord can still come back to court again, and take another shot.
+Finally, there is no double jeopardy.
+This means that even if you win your case, the landlord can serve a new notice, come back to court again, and take another shot.
 If you lose your case, you can appeal the decision, but an appeal will not stop the sheriff from locking you out.
 There are very few exceptions to this rule.
 Even if the court does grant a stay of execution to delay the lockout, it will almost always require the tenant to pay an expensive bond worth many months of rent payments.

 Unlawful detainers are not small claims